Being vegan gets so much easier

 You can expect balanced, wholesome, fresh and pure taste explosions – without any refined sugar!
 Plus, the food will keep you full for a long time as it is loaded with good fats and fiber.
 Everything is as seasonal and regional as possible and a lot of organic quality.
 If there’s no beet, there’s no beet.
 Here, nobody would think that vegans would have to abdicate anything.
 My absolute recommendation: the coconut banana pancakes – divine!
 If you want to enjoy it on the go: Everything will be packed in recycled paper or biodegradable corn starch!

 In the middle of Munich’s art area between the art galleries, museums and universities there is another project of the heart: the Veganista.
 That is why you will usually find the owner Rahel herself in her small, but all the more loving boutique directly at the Pinakotheken.
 Here vegan, fair, ecologically manufactured clothes, shoes and accessories are waiting to be discovered by you – and have been since 2012!
-So it combines pretty much all of my filter functions when choosing clothing, which in a logical consequence are somehow conditional.
+So it combines pretty much all of my filter functions when choosing to clothe, which is a logical consequence are somehow conditional.

 Personality is very important to Rahel: That’s why she prefers having no online-shop because she is happy when she can get to know her customers.
 So she managed to bring a neighborly, personal atmosphere to the store and shows you that ecological and vegan fair fashion can look incredibly good.
 Among other things, you will find hand-picked parts from Armedangels, Good Guys Don’t Wear Leather, Noani, and Peopletree.